 Beef Ribs – What Exactly Are Beef Ribs?

-Basically, there are two types of beef ribs, back ribs and short ribs.
+Basically, there are two types of beef ribs, back ribs, and short ribs.
 A steer has 13 ribs on each side.
 Starting at the front of the cow, the first 5 ribs are the chuck cut.
 The next 7 ribs are part of the rib section and extend down into the short plate.
 The remaining rib is in the loin cut.
 As you might imagine, these cuts vary quite a bit from one end of the steer to the other.
 They vary not only in flavor but in texture as well.

-Middle of the cow forward is where the Beef Ribs come from.
+The middle of the cow forward is where the Beef Ribs come from.
 The very front of the Cow is where the Brisket comes from.

 Slow Cooker Beef Ribs